kunpai/my-website/pages/about/about.md

 The brains behind this endeavor are [Kunal Pai](https://github.com/kunpai), [Parth Shah](https://github.com/helloparthshah), and [Harshil Patel](https://github.com/Harshil2107).
 Each of us brings a unique set of skills and perspectives to this project, and together, we have created a space where we can share our passions and professional accomplishments with the world.

 **Open-Source Spirit:**
 We believe in the power of collaboration and open-source contributions.
 As such, we invite and encourage fellow developers and enthusiasts to fork this project.
 Feel free to build upon it and customize it to suit your needs.
-However, we kindly request that if you decide to use our work as a foundation, you give proper credit to the original creators— Kunal Pai, Parth Shah, and Hashiru Patel.
+However, we kindly request that if you decide to use our work as a foundation, you give proper credit to the original creators— Kunal Pai, Parth Shah, and Harshil Patel.

 **Customization Guide:**
 We want this website to not only represent us but also serve as a template for others to create their personal portfolios effortlessly.
 To customize the website according to your preferences, follow these simple steps: